 240v Electric cable

 A long (25m) 240v electric cable is good, but don't leave it coiled up when in use as it can cause a fire.
 Spread it out on the ground outside the van.
-We prefer not to have it on a reel as it's easier for stowage and also means we don't get lazy and leave it coiled up on the reel- that's how fires start!
+We prefer not to have it on a reel as it's easier for storage and also means we don't get lazy and leave it coiled up on the reel- that's how fires start!
+We store ours in our motorhome storage box, but it can go in an internal locker or the garage if you have one.

 You can have either refillable or exchangeable bottles.
 If you're staying mostly in the UK, stick to exchangeable (remember to get a spanner for tightening/ loosening the bottles.
 30mm is the usual size.)
 Refillable are cheaper if you use them a LOT, but it's getting harder to find LPG in the UK (it's easy in Europe, so we highly recommend them then).
 This is the refillable gas system we use